kefahi/edraj/edraj.md

 # The challenge

 <img src="images/quote.png" alt="Imagine yourself" width="20%" style="float: right; background:none; border:none; box-shadow:none;">
-###	_Is it really possible or even feasible for one app/service to handle most of the user content and communication management needs (private/shared/public) as opposed to the currently hugely scattered Social media outlets and user managed content options? and what are the key qualities for that Next-gen app to succeed?_
+###	_One app/service to handle most of the user content management and communication needs (private/shared/public) as opposed to the scattered Social media outlets and user managed content options, and the key qualities for that Next-gen app to succeed._

 +++
-### Painpoints
+### Pain-points

-- Users don't really own their content.
-They use **free** services...
+- Users don't really own their content:
-- Users are locked into central proprietrary social media / content hosting options; none of them offer public api that would make it easy for users to move the information / data around or inter-servicing.
-- The user-contributed content gets quickly burried and is hard to retrieve, search is very poor.
+	- The older content is quickly buried and hard to re-surface and search.
-- Users could be reported and suspended and hence lose all the content they have contributed.
+  - The users can be pages / content / account can be banned and deleted hence losing all the content they contributed along with the community reactions.
+- Social Media / Content Management providers are proprietary and centrally owned/managed, they mainly strive to lock-in the users:
+  - No API that enable the users to fully manage their content, let alone that federation options are not welcomed by the providers.
+  - Users can not automatically and fully **sync** content across various outlets
+- Users are overwhelmed
+  - With the ever increasing debt of their own content that they may fail to manage and hence lose.
+  - With the sheer number of outlets (providers) that overlap and confuse the users

 +++
 ### Current Status-quo  <img src="images/openlock.png" alt="Imagine yourself" width="20%" style="float: right; background:none; border:none; box-shadow:none;">